NutritionalLungImmunity/PAI/README.md

 Obs 1: Documentation is provided only for the Java version of the code.
 However, the C++ version is very similar, and the Java documentation can be consulted for the C++ code.

-Obs 2: The Java, but not the C++ version of the simulator, contains additional code that is beyond the scope of this README.
-The main function in Java does not, however, call this code.
+Obs 2: The Java version has additional code not present in the C++ version.
+However, this code is currently not being used.

 # Using this projet without Docker